Luzifer/share/README.md

 - Upload files to your sharing bucket:
   `./share --bucket=<bucket from step 1> --base-url='https://your.site.com/#' <yourfile>`
 - Share the URL you received from last step

+After you've updated the binary you need to run the `--bootstrap` command once more to have the latest interface changes uploaded to your bucket.